MicrosoftDocs/memdocs/memdocs/intune/enrollment/automated-device-enrollment-authentication.md

 1. Sign in to the Microsoft Endpoint Manager admin center.
 2. [Create an iOS/iPadOS device configuration policy](../configuration/device-features-configure.md) under **Device features** > **Category** > [**Single sign-on app extension**](../configuration/device-features-configure.md#single-sign-on-app-extension).
 3. For **SSO app extension type**, select **Microsoft Azure AD**.
 4. Add the [app bundle IDs](../configuration/bundle-ids-built-in-ios-apps.md) for the apps using single sign-on (SSO).
-Add all Office apps you want the extension to apply to, because they are not automatically added.
+Add all Office apps you want the extension to apply to, because they aren't automatically added.

     For best practices and important considerations, see [Best practices for SSO configuration](automated-device-enrollment-authentication.md#best-practices-for-sso-configuration) (in this article).
 5. Under **Additional configuration**, add the required key value pair: